abstractsite/pyblish.com/app/static/views/guide/publishing.md

 > I'm confused..

 Don't worry, this will make more sense once we get a little bit further in learning about Pyblish.
-All you need to remember from this is that each plugin carries a list of supported families and that all instances carries exactly one (1) family that may or may not match any of the available plugins.
+All you need to remember from this is that each plug-in carries a list of supported families and that all instances carries exactly one (1) family that may or may not match any of the available plug-ins.

 ### Why Did the Publish Go There?

-> Because the plugin `extract_as_ma` put it there.
+> Because the plug-in `extract_as_ma` put it there.

 Well, if you remember from the **How It Works**, once selection and validation was complete, extraction took over.
 One of the extractors - specifically, one called `extract_as_ma` - is responsible for putting the files where they ended up.